ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/quick_start/quick_start.rst

 though the variable values are in the rows of the last hour of each day, each result applies to the whole day (and not just the last hour).
-Plotting the variable results in the graph shown in Figure 3.
+Plotting the variable results in the graph shown in :numref:`fig-daily-boiler-naturalgas-energy`.

+.. _fig-daily-boiler-naturalgas-energy:

 .. figure:: media/quickstart_3.png
    :name: fig:quickstart_3